As the seasons change, I adjust my food according to what is abundantly available at that specific time of year.

-A great way to easily do this is by adding local berries into your diet.
+A great way to easily do this in the warmer months is by adding local berries into your diet.

 I live in the Northeastern United States.
 You can often find me picking berries in my local parks during the spring, summer, and fall: mulberries, black raspberries, red raspberries, blueberries, and blackberries.

 Most of the berries don’t make it home with me because they are so darn fresh and delicious and tough to resist.